smallfoxx/smallfoxx.github.io-now/_posts/2020-1-11-Classes,-Nested-Modules,-and-Sharing-Values.md

 using module "$PSScriptRoot\Class.psm1"
 ```

-That fails because <code>using</code> will not accept a variable in the path.
+That fails because ```using``` will not accept a variable in the path.
 Now we have to get a little creative, but we can do this by turning the string into a script block and then use dot sourcing to process it.

 ```powershell
 $useBlock = [ScriptBlock]::Create("using module '$PSScriptRoot\Classes.psm1'")